 Oral Communication - Test administered on campus;

-Writing - See Writing under the English section of this catalog.
+Writing - See Writing under the of this catalog.

 Note: If an Advanced Placement or International Baccalaureate course and exam are taken, the SAT Subject Test is not necessary.

-Additional information will be sent to accepted freshmen.
+Additional information will be sent to admitted freshmen.

 A student may be granted advanced standing or college credit on the basis of examination.
 The amount of credit and level of placement will be determined by the Registrar and the department chair in which the course is taught.
 Credit for advanced standing can be acquired by the following means: